siddiquiaffan/APIs/README.md

 ----------------------------------------------

-### Show some to the repo if you love it and find to be useful! ❤
+### Show some support to the repo if you love it and find to be useful! ❤

 ## © [Affan](https://github.com/AffanTheBest)
 ### All Rights Reserved